FriendsOfShopware/shopware-cli/wiki/docs/commands/account.md

 ### shopware-cli account producer extension upload

-Upload a extension release to the Store.
+Upload an extension release to the Store.

 Parameters: